VOO and VTI are popular Index Funds among everyday investors. There are several similarities and differences between these investment options.

 Overview: VOO vs. VTI

-Thus, the main difference between these two ETFs is their exposure to the total stock market in the United States.
+Therefore, the crucial divergence between these two ETFs lies in their breadth of exposure to the U.S. stock market.

-Below we look at several key categories comparing VOO and VTI, including historical performance, returns, dividend yield, fees, index composition, and diversification.
+In the following sections, we’ll dissect several key aspects differentiating VOO and VTI, including their historical performance, returns, dividend yield, fees, index composition, and diversification potential.

 The performance of VOO and VTI has historically been very similar because of the high overlap in their holdings.
 As large-cap stocks dominate both indices, the overall performance difference between the two is small.